lovac42/anki/difference.md

 a note which has no more card.
 This allow to lose the content of the note, and let you correct the note instead to generate cards.

+## Update add-ons (1847544206)

+While syncing collection, add-ons will be updated.
+Updates are exactly the same process as when you click on the update button in the add-on manager.